Richard Bergman, PhDStatistics, Life Cycle Analysis, and Economics Research

 Life-cycle inventories (LCIs) and life-cycle assessments (LCAs) of wood products are critically needed 1) to support LCA calculations and material selection decisions under Green Building codes and standards and 2) to provide data needed for environmental products declarations for wood products and thereby maintain their competitiveness.Methods development that include the effect of timing of greenhouse gas emissions is critical to accurately estimate the climate change impacts of wood products use that have varying emissions over time.LCI and LCA information can aid wood product manufcaturers and users by identifying and modifying unit processes that the highest environmental impacts and thereby reduce emissions.

 - University of Wisconsin-Madison, Ph.D.
-Primary: Forestry Secondary: Life-cycle analysis , 2012
+Primary: Wood Science Secondary: Life-cycle analysis , 2012

 - University of Wisconsin-Madison, WI, M.S.
-Primary: Forestry Secondary: Life-cycle analysis , 2007
+Primary: Wood Science Secondary: Life-cycle analysis , 2007

 - University of Wisconsin-Madison, WI, B.S.
 Chemical Engineer , 1996